Everything you need to know about the sift and online assessment process, with links to the candidate guidance.

-Online assessment exercises
+Online assessment process

 You will be asked a series of questions about how you have dealt with specific situations in the past.
 This is your opportunity to provide some examples of the key competencies and values that are important for police constables.
 You can use examples from both your work and your personal life.
-If you have completed exercise 1, you will be required to take exercise 2 immediately upon completion.

 In this exercise, you will assume the role of a police constable and will have to complete an urgent written task for your line manager.
 You will receive four items of information to help you with this task.